startergo/qemu-virgl-3dfx/wrappers/README.md

 ## Notes
  - If you got some problems with the wrappers (i.e wrappers compiled without 3dfx patches). you should download it on actions tab via "Build Wrappers" and choose the latest build. (you need a github account)
- - Using NVIDIA driver on Linux may crash QEMU-3dfx when running a game. try using nouveau (or not)
+ - Using NVIDIA driver on Linux may crash QEMU-3dfx when running a OpenGL application. using nouveau can solve it but it still crashes when running DirectX apps instead.
  - ICD support is included via JHRobotics forked repo but disabled by default (im sorry)
  - Making mesa wrappers only compile opengl32.dll and wgltest.exe only.
 If you want all of them to compile including ICD support, run command in `wrappers/mesa/build` with Makefile